Publish Date

 September 21, 2022

-Mosaic Diagnostics (formerly Great Plains Laboratory) offers a non-metal toxin profile, called the GPL-TOX Profile.
+Mosaic Diagnostics (formerly Great Plains Laboratory) offers a non-metal toxin profile, called the TOXDetect Profile.
 This profile has garnered much attention for its extensive range of environmental toxins assessed.
 All the toxins measured are common in our environment.
 In elevated exposures, toxic burden can lead to detrimental symptoms that affect the human body in many ways.

 In the assessment of this profile, we must realize that we, unfortunately, live in a toxic world.
 Whether we know it or not the world we live in is composed of various toxins that we are exposed to daily.
 The routes of exposure include inhalation, ingestion, and direct dermal contact.
 Because these toxins can be in the air, there are a myriad of unforeseen issues that cannot always be accounted for when assessing one’s exposures.
-The GPL-TOX Profile screens for 173 different environmental pollutants from one urine sample.
+The TOXDetect Profile screens for different environmental pollutants from one urine sample.
 Advanced technology, LC/MS/MS is used to evaluate the urine sample.
 This is beneficial as lower levels of certain genetic, mitochondrial, and toxic chemical markers can be missed with conventional mass spectrometry.
 Tiglylglycine is another marker tested.
 It is the marker that measures mitochondrial dysfunction.
 With all the markers assessed this test pairs well with the Organic Acids Test (OAT) to assess metabolic function as it relates to the toxic burden.

 Phthalates

-On the GPL-TOX Profile report, a commonly encountered toxin are phthalates.
+On the TOXDetect Profile report, a commonly encountered toxin are phthalates.
 Phthalates are a group of chemicals known as plasticizers.
 They are used to make plastic more durable and dissolve chemicals.
 They are almost everywhere in our environment.
 Products such as cosmetics, bath and beauty products, oral pharmaceuticals, insect repellants, inks, varnishes, vinyl flooring, toys, eye shadow, perfume, upholstery, plastics, and food microwaved in plastic, etc. are all sources of phthalate exposure.
 Elevated exposure can lead to symptoms of fatigue and other neurologic complaints.
 Exposure has been seen and associated in children with autism spectrum disorders.
 This toxin is a cardiotoxin, hepatotoxin, and nephrotoxin in embryonic stem cells.

 Regarding neurologic dysfunction, Mosaic Diagnostics saw a case involving a 36-year-old woman and phthalate exposure.
 Her level of exposure was 45 times the 95th percentile.
 Her symptomology was severe tremors.
 This toxin is also a well-studied endocrine disruptor.
 In utero, many effects of exposure have been correlated.
 In pregnancy, women exposed to higher concentrations of phthalates were reported to give birth to boys with smaller scrotums.
 It has also been reported that breastmilk exposure causes lower testosterone levels in males and incomplete testicular descent.
 Offspring were also shown to have childhood asthma, eczema, and rhinitis.
 In adult males with phthalate exposure, there was an inverse relation with toxin load and sperm morphology, decreased motility, and increase DNA damage.
 This led to infertility.
 Increased waist circumference, decreased thyroid hormone levels, and decreased pulmonary function were also reported in males exposed.